osrf/ros2multirobotbook/src/ros2_cli.md

 twice in a row won't break anything.
 You can run it a million times in a row and it won't make any difference.

-The other command you need to commit to memory is `ROS2`.
+The other command you need to commit to memory is `ros2`.
 That's it.
 That's all there is to it.
-Almost everything in the ROS 2 CLI starts with ROS 2.
+Almost everything in the ROS 2 CLI starts with `ros2`.
 Go ahead, try it, in the same shell where you just sourced the setup file.
 If everything is working correctly you should see the following: